API Reference

 • T: The element type of the matrix.

-• DM: The type of the diagonal matrix blocks.
+• D: The type of the diagonal matrix blocks.

 • M: The type of the off-diagonal matrix blocks.